gpt4free/pollinations/README.md

 Generate and download an image to a local file.

-**Note:** Video-specific parameters (duration, aspectRatio, audio) are not supported for downloads as they generate video files which should be accessed via URLs.
+**Note:** Video-specific parameters (duration, aspect_ratio, audio) are not supported for downloads as they generate video files which should be accessed via URLs.

 **Parameters:**
 - `prompt` (str): Text description of the image to generate